itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 Some icons have two different representations, one for bright themes and one for dark themes.
 It is possible to switch between both themes by the drop-down box.
+Set this value to automatic, if the icon theme should be chosen automatically based on the selected style.
+If the basic background color is rather dark, the dark theme is chosen, else the bright theme.

 Changes to style-sheets and icons are only effectuated after a restart of |itom|.

 Section Console